Vela/Guides/git/README.md

     git rebase -i origin/develop

 Force push your branch.
 This allows GitHub to automatically close your pull request and mark it as merged when your commit(s) are pushed to develop.
 It also makes it possible to [find the pull request] that brought in your changes.

     git push --force origin <branch-name>

-View a list of new commits.
-View changed files.
+Use a tool like [GitX](http://rowanj.github.io/gitx/), [GitHub Mac](https://mac.github.com/), or [SourceTree](http://www.sourcetreeapp.com/) to inspect your changes.
+Make sure you're only merging what you intend.

 Merge branch into develop.

-    git log origin/develop..<branch-name>
-    git diff --stat origin/develop
     git checkout develop
     git merge <branch-name> --ff-only
     git push